standard-procedure/llm_prompts/code_review.md

 1. Treat security very seriously
 2. Project style is subjective but keeping everyone on the same page aids productivity so is also important
-3. Feedback should be understanding and provided with the aim of helping everyone improve.
+3. Return the task to the original developer if a large number alterations are required - as this assists with bringing everyone on the team to the same standards.
+Feedback should be understanding and aim to help everyone improve.